 1. Where can I get a Silvertone guitar?

 Silvertone guitars are only sold through Authorized Silvertone Dealers.
-You can find your closest dealer by clicking on the “Find a Dealer” icon on the top right of this page.
+You can find your closest dealer by clicking on the “Where To Buy” icon on the top right of this page.

 2. Where can I find more information about Silvertone on the Web?